 - Solve the problem on your own.
-Do not work or share your answer with anyone else. - You will have 30 seconds to complete it. - Write your answer down on a paper. - Pay attention to the emotions you feel while solving the problem and write those emotions down as well.
+Do not work or share your answer with anyone else.

+- You will have 30 seconds to complete it.

+- Write your answer down on a paper.

 There are 125 sheep and 5 dogs in a flock.
 How old is the shepherd?